ebtezcan/Spotify-Song-Popularity-Prediction/README.md

 - More niche genres such as Children's Music, Comedy, Soundtracks, Classical and Jazz tend to be unpopular.
 - Generally, popular songs are higher energy, danceable, and therefore less acoustic.

+Our recommendations to Spotify for leveraging this information would be the following:

+- By identifying the next popular songs, Spotify can reach out to these artists and sign exclusivity deals with them to make their soon-to-be popular music available only on Spotify's platform.
+This would also help in identifying up-and-coming artists and may provide additional opportunities in the future.

+- Furthermore, Spotify can work with these artists on additional exclusive content such as song commentary or behind the scenes recordings.

+- Spotify can also curate even better playlists for their current subscribers by finding "fresh hits" ahead of the competition and use this to market the platform to new subscribers.

+We think that by utilizing our model and the insights we've highlighted, Spotify will stay competitive in the music streaming market for years to come.

 &nbsp;
 ## Limitations & Next Steps

 One of the major limitations we faced during this project was computing power.
 All training and testing of ML models were completed on a dated quad-core CPU which caused long processing times (sometimes in excess of 4 hours).
 Due to the limited amount of time we had, we were unable to iterate on our gridsearches and optimize our models to potentially perform better.

-Additionally, these hardware limitations also caused processing times of SHAP explainers to be too long, which we then excluded from our notebook as they never finished running.
+Additionally, all models seemed to be hitting a natural ceiling around 66% recall score.
+This suggests that maybe the type of data we had is simply not enough in fully explaining the popularity of songs.
+We saw that similar studies with even more data points had similar recall scores which supports this hypothesis.
+Refer to [Song Popularity Predictor by Mohamed Nasreldin.](https://towardsdatascience.com/song-popularity-predictor-1ef69735e380)

 In the future, instead of using pre-collected data from 2019, we would like to use more current data for modelling by utilizing the Spotify API to analyze current trends.